为您找到"

 "相关结果约100,000,000个

 The orca (Orcinus orca), or killer whale, is a toothed whale and the largest member of the oceanic dolphin family.
-The only extant species in the genus Orcinus, it is recognizable by its black-and-white-patterned body.
-A cosmopolitan species, it inhabits a wide range of marine environments, from Arctic to Antarctic regions to tropical seas..
-Orcas are apex predators with a diverse diet.
+The only extant species in the genus Orcinus, it is recognizable by its distinct pigmentation; being mostly black on top, white on the bottom and having recognizable white eye patches.
+A cosmopolitan species, it inhabits a wide range of marine environments, from Arctic to ...

 Learn about orcas, the largest dolphins, their diverse ecotypes, behaviours, diets, and threats.
 Find out how WDC works to protect orcas and their habitats worldwide.